Skip to main content

 Certificate of Naturalization

-A document issued by USCIS that serves as proof of U.S. citizenship for naturalized citizens.In this form: Used to apply for a replacement if the original is lost, stolen, or needs correction.
+A document that serves as proof of U.S. citizenship for individuals who acquired or derived citizenship.In this form: Used to apply for a replacement if the original is lost, stolen, or needs correction.

 Strategy tips